layanneelassaad/pipeline-parallel-bench/README.md

 Going from 2 to 4 processes increases throughput but scales poorly on CPU at roughly 25 percent efficiency because communication and synchronization dominate.
 At P=2 both 1F1B and Interleaved maintain roughly 50–60 percent.
 At P=4 their scheduling advantages are largely eaten by overhead.

 A forward-then-backward pipeline of M micro-batches costs ≈ `2M + 2(K−1)` ticks. **1F1B** overlaps the middle bubbles, reducing the fixed `O(K)` overhead.
 Interleaved shortens fill/drain by `1/v` with virtual stages.
 On CPU, the added inter-rank hand-offs at higher **P** can outweigh those savings.

+### Why these patterns appear on CPU

+- GPipe.
+Fewer cross-rank hand-offs and simpler coordination per unit of useful work.
+At higher process counts this lower communication footprint can outweigh bubble costs, which matches the cases where GPipe is competitive or best.

+- 1F1B.
+Alternating forward and backward creates more frequent synchronization than GPipe.
+At small process counts the overlap benefit dominates and we see clear wins.
+At higher process counts on CPU the extra barriers and context switches reduce or erase the advantage.

+- Interleaved.
+Splitting into v virtual stages reduces fill and drain time but increases cross-rank hand-offs by about v.
+At small process counts and wider models this keeps ranks busy and can win.
+At higher process counts on CPU the extra sends and receives and scheduling overhead offset the bubble savings, leading to parity or a small deficit.

 ## CPU impact: